AndersRodland/ConfigMgrClientHealth/README.md

 ## Changes since stable release:

 * Added test to verify SMSTSMgr is dependent on CCMExec service.
+* Added support in script for updating database with webservice.
+The webservice will not be released in 0.7.5.
+* Improved test on local group policy file.
+* Removed more hardcoded paths in the script.
+* Script will resend clients compliance state.
+* Script will now write a timestamp in registry when it runs to show last run time.
+* More fixes from Bryan Adams

 This software is provided "AS IS" with no warranties.
 Use at your own risk.